2024 Peak Bloom

 Fun Fact: George Washington regarded George Mason as a mentor, and Thomas Jefferson called him “the wisest man of his generation.”

-Photography Tip: If you arrive a bit early for the cherry blossoms, there are some beautiful tulip magnolias at the George Mason Memorial that flower a week or two ahead of the cherry blossoms and make a great backdrop for photos.
+Photography Tip: If you arrive a bit early for the cherry blossoms, there are some beautiful saucer magnolias (tulip magnolias) at the George Mason Memorial that typically flower a week or two ahead of the cherry blossoms and make a great backdrop for photos.

 I have more about the George Mason Memorial here.